 Why does baby engage?

-Engagement is one of the first accomplishments of the Cardinal Movement: Descent.
-Baby’s head needs to lower into the pelvic brim in a way that allows the parietal eminence to slip below the pelvic inlet.
-Engagement happens when 4/5ths of the baby’s head is in the pelvis.
+Engagement is one of the first accomplishments of the Cardinal Movements of birth.
+To engage, baby’s head lowers into the pelvic brim in a way that allows the widest part of baby’s head (parietal eminences) to slip below the pelvic inlet.
+Engagement is considered to be when 4/5ths of the baby’s head is in the pelvis.
 The head is no longer ballotable, meaning, the head can no longer be wiggled between the midwife or doctor’s fingers.

 Why wouldn’t a baby engage?

-- Baby’s chin is up, making the head measure bigger
+- Baby’s chin is up, making the head measure longer front to back

-- Occiput Posterior baby’s head overlaps the pubic bone (unfavorable diameter)
+- An Occiput Posterior baby’s head overlaps the pubic bone (called an unfavorable diameter in the medical text).

-- Simple abundance of amniotic fluid (baby floats too much to engage before contractions help initial descent)
+- Abundance of amniotic fluid (baby floats too much to engage before contractions help initial descent)

 - The head really is too big for the pelvis (rare)